northy/huffman-compactor/README.md

 make -j
 ```

-The executables take the -f argument, which takes a file path as input (except for Decompact, that also takes the tree file path as input).
+The executables take the -f argument, which takes a file path as input (except for Decompact, that also takes the tree file path as input with -t).

 Additionally, you can use -p=0 to supress log printing.